 - Mint sprigs

-Not an herb, but you could also put a holly leaf on a garnish or a branch on a tray of cocktails for a festive pop of color.
+Not an herb, but you could also put a holly leaf on a garnish or place a pine branch on a tray of cocktails for a festive pop of color.

 Ground spices